 The aim of the course is to give students with a Business or Science background an understanding of Artificial Intelligence and help them develop basic AI systems.

-Note: The Student Fee applies to all students currently enrolled in a Bachelor, Master or PhD programme and also to 'Fresh Alumni' of any of these programmes.
-If this applies to you and you therefore believe that you are eligible for the discounted student fee, please include this in your motivation.
+Note: The Student Fee applies to all students currently enrolled in a Bachelor, Master or PhD programme and to 'Fresh Alumni' of any of these programmes.
+If this applies to you and you therefore believe that you are eligible for the reduced student fee, please include this in your motivation.